-After that Tyner and I called that new music-the music of people like Taylor and Archie Schepp and John Coltrane and Pharoah Saunders-''crazy music."
+After that Tyner and I called that new music-the music of people like Taylor and Archie Schepp and John Coltrane and Pharoah Saunders-"crazy music."
 And in one sense it sure is crazy, but we called it that mostly because we didn't understand it.
 John did, though.
 Like I said, he understood a lot of stuff most of us were just getting hip to.
+And the reason he under-stood is not because he's some kind of ting hip to.
 And the reason he understood is not because he's some kind of superman or genius or anything wierd like that, but simply because of all of his experience, all the work he's done with music, with the people in the community, for all of US.
 And, you dig, without that work NONE of us would really be the same.